-The CareerSource Central Florida Consortium is comprised of one County Commissioner each from the five counties that make up Region 12, those being Lake, Orange, Osceola, Seminole, and Sumter counties.
+The CareerSource Central Florida Consortium is comprised of one County Commissioner each from the five counties that make up Region 12, those being Sumter, Lake, Orange, Osceola, and Seminole counties.
 Commissioners are chosen to serve by their respective Board Chairs for a term of one year.
 The Consortium meets no less than two times a year, and approves the CareerSource Central Florida annual fiscal year budget, promotes CareerSource Central Florida services, and assists the organization in conducting its business.

 The Consortium elects from among its members one to serve as Chair.
 The current Chair of the Consortium is Orange County Mayor Teresa Jacobs.